szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 `delete_account`, `password_reset`, `edit_email`, `product_info`.
 The target function is obvious.
 The question is how to make carlos's session call it.

 The task mentions he asks about a specific product, which strongly implies the product page is the injection vector.
-I couldn't edit the description, but reviews were open:
+Couldn't edit the description, but reviews were open:

 ![Product page with review option](images/3_3.png)